19 Cherry Shrimp Facts That Will Surely Amaze You!

 Cherry shrimps have many arthropods in their body.
 They flex their muscles using the arthropods and the tail to swim backward.
 By moving the abdomen towards the body, the cherry shrimps can shoot their body backward.

-The speed is so fast that it almost happens in an instant.
-Cherry shrimps use this type of movement to quickly hide from prey.
+The speed is so fast that it happens almost in an instant.
+Cherry shrimp use this type of movement to hide from prey quickly.

-However, that doesn’t mean that cherry shrimps can’t swim forward.
-Though the speed is much less, they can swim forward too.
-For this, cherry shrimps use their limbs underneath the body.
+However, that doesn’t mean cherry shrimps can’t swim forward.
+Though their speed is much less, they can swim forward, too.
+For this, cherry shrimps use their limbs underneath their bodies.

-Another interesting fact is, though cherry shrimps are excellent swimmers, their primary mode for moving is walking, not swimming.
+Another interesting fact is that though cherry shrimps are excellent swimmers, their primary mode of moving is walking, not swimming.

 6. Their Skin Is Yummy

-I’ve already mentioned the molting process of cherry shrimps.
+I’ve already mentioned the molting process of cherry shrimp.
 Cherry shrimps molt in order to grow.
 During each molting phase, they leave their old exoskeleton and form a new one.

 You should never throw out the old exoskeleton.
-It contains very important nutrients and minerals for the shrimps.
-And cherry shrimps love to eat their exoskeleton too.
+It contains very important nutrients and minerals for the shrimp.
+And cherry shrimps love to eat their exoskeleton, too.

 After each molting phase, the cherry shrimp gets very vulnerable as it has to form a completely new exoskeleton.
 During this stage, it needs high-grade nutrients and minerals.
 The old exoskeleton can be an easy source for that.